Phil-Friderici/puppetserver-docker-files/README.md

 such as
 Puppetserver image

-# docker tag puppet/puppetserver-local docker-registry.fqdn:5000/puppet/puppetserver-local
+$ docker tag puppet/puppetserver-local docker-registry.fqdn:5000/puppet/puppetserver-local
-# docker push docker-registry.fqdn:5000/puppet/puppetserver-local
+$ docker push docker-registry.fqdn:5000/puppet/puppetserver-local

-3. Setup local registry server:
+# 3. Setup local registry server:

-This step is not needed when using Internet docker images, such as from Puppetlabs. only necessary when using our own customized local images.
+This step is not needed when using Internet docker images, such as from Puppetlabs. only necessary when using own customized local images.

 Customized images could also be stripped of proprietary info and pushed to the public Internet registry.